-MPLS – Fast ReRoute (FRR) and TI-LFA
+MPLS – Fast Reroute (FRR) and TI-LFA

-What is Fast ReRoute (FRR) in an MPLS network?
+What is Fast Reroute (FRR) in an MPLS network?

 In an MPLS network with Segment Routing (SR), ensuring rapid recovery from link or node failures is crucial for maintaining high network availability.
 Cisco’s IOS-XR supports various Fast Reroute (FRR) mechanisms within MPLS Segment Routing environments, including Link Protection, Node Protection, and Topology Independent Loop-Free Alternate (TI-LFA).
 This article will provide a configuration guide and explanations for these MPLS-SR FRR mechanisms in an MPLS SR-enabled network running OSPF as the Interior Gateway Protocol (IGP).